troscianko/BehaveAI/README.md

 You need a python3 environment with OpenCV and Ultralytics (YOLO) libraries, plus a few other standard libraries (numpy, etc...)

-You only need three files - the annotation script (BehaveAI_annotation.py), the classification script (BehaveAI_classify_track.py), and the settings ini file (BehaveAI_settings.ini - don't change this filename).
+You only need three files - the annotation script (_BehaveAI_annotation.py_), the classification script (_BehaveAI_classify_track.py_), and the settings ini file (_BehaveAI_settings.ini_ - it must have this filename to work).
 First, create a working directory, add these three files, and adjust the settings .ini file to your needs (see below).
 For convenience, also add your video files to a subdirectory here.

 ## Setting Parameters